-Once your article has been published, be sure to check the forum associated with your article for feedback.
+Once your article has been published, be sure to check the online comments associated with your article for feedback.
 Occasionally, readers have interesting alternatives to suggest or questions about some detail in the article.
-To have forums postings emailed to you directly, go to your article on the Web site and subscribe to the discussion.
-Note that you cannot subscribe to a forums discussion until one has been started.
-You're encouraged to start the discussion yourself by posting a message inviting readers to comment.
+To have readers’ posted comments emailed to you directly, go to your article on the Web site and subscribe to the discussion.

-Freelance authors receive payment for articles approximately four to six weeks after publication.
-MC Press Online articles pay $.20 per word for published text.
+Some authors will receive payment for articles approximately four to six weeks after publication.
+MC Press Online articles pay $.20 per published word.
 Code pays $.25 per line, excluding blank lines and lines with just one character.
 Illustrations and screen shots pay $10 each.
 Each type of article has a maximum pay rate.
-Be sure to ask your editor what the maximum pay is for the article you want to submit.
+Be sure to ask your editor what the maximum pay is for your article.
 (Note: Vendor-written articles receive no monetary compensation.)

 We require a signed author release prior to publication of your first article.
 If your editor didn't provide one, please be sure to ask for one.